mhucka/rsmirror/README.md

 The fields above mean the following:

-* An increment of the major version number `N` represents incompatible API changes.
+* An increment of the major version number `M` represents incompatible API changes.
 * An increment of the minor version number `N` represents additional functionality in a backwards-compatible manner.
 * An increment of the patch version number `P` represents backwards-compatible bug fixes.
 * Existence of a label `L` represents a pre-release or build metadata.